ctnitchie/lwrpc/README.md

     // Is the same as this
     ServiceManager.default.registerService('foo', new FooService());

+**RPC-Aware Services**

+Services can get the raw RPC request in one of two ways.

+- Via the `ServiceManager.curRequest` object.
+- By marking themselves as `_rpcAware`, in which case the request will be added to the arguments being passed to the function.
+This can be either at the service or function level.

+In addition, services can return JSON-RPC 2.0-compliant response objects, in which case that object will be returned to the client as-is.

+    const rpcAwareService = {
+      rpcAware: true,
+      echo(message, rpcRequest) {
+        return {result: message, id: rpcRequest.id};
+      }
+    };

+    const serviceWithRpcAwareFunction = {
+      echo(message, rpcRequest) {
+        return {result: message, id: rpcRequest.id};
+      }
+    };
+    serviceWithRpcAwareFunction.echo.rpcAware = true;

+    const serviceUsingGlobalRequest = {
+      echo(message) {
+        let rpcRequest = rpc.ServiceManager.curRequest;
+        return {result: message, id: rpcRequest.id};
+      }
+    };

 ### Asynchronous Methods in Services

 If a method on a service is asynchronous, it must return a `Promise`.
 If a